 Also, this is a great time to test out your ride to work.
 Try some different potential routes, locate a nearby bike rack or where you can leave your during the day, and address any other obstacles that may come up.
 Test out how long your commute will take so that you can plan enough time the morning of.

-4. Ride to work when the office reopens
+4. Ride to work

 The time has come to now ride your bike to work!
 Don’t put too much pressure on yourself to ride every day.
 Try one or two days a week at first as you adjust to your new commute and find out what days works best for your schedule.
 Also, talk with your employer about any potential incentives or accommodations they may have for bikers.
 If they don’t, start the conversation so that your employer may consider implementing them in the future.